 The legislation also requires that railroads submit to the DEC information pertaining to the railroad’s ability to pay for the cleanup of spills including those associated with “worst case” scenarios.
 The DEC is required to post information gathered from railroads on its website.

-On July 6, 2013, a train carrying Bakken crude oil exploded following a derailment in the Canadian town of Lac Megantic, killing 47 people and leveling scores of buildings.
-Costs for rebuilding and decontamination efforts are estimated at $2.9 billion.
+On July 6, 2013, a train carrying Bakken crude oil exploded following a derailment in the Canadian town of Lac Megantic, killing 47 people, leveling scores of buildings, and spilling approximately 35,000 barrels of oil.
+Costs for rebuilding and decontamination efforts were estimated at $2.9 billion.
 The company responsible, Montreal Maine and Atlantic Railway, had only $25 million worth of insurance and subsequently declared bankruptcy, forcing taxpayers to shoulder the multi-billion dollar burden.
 In 2010, a pipeline carrying Canadian tar sands crude ruptured, spilling over one million gallons of oil into Michigan’s Kalamazoo River.
-The pollution spanned 35 miles of the waterway and nearly five years later, cleanup efforts are still ongoing.
-The company responsible, Enbridge Energy, has already incurred more than $1.2 billion in cleanup costs.
+The pollution spanned 35 miles of the waterway and and cleanup efforts lasted nearly five years.
+The company responsible, Enbridge Energy, has incurred more than $1.2 billion in cleanup costs.

 In New York, there has been a significant influx of crude oil moving on the rail lines of the state and along the Hudson River.
 These crude oil shipments flowing through the state put communities at risk.
 This legislation takes the necessary step of requiring companies storing crude oil to ensure that they have the surety equal to all cleanup and decontamination costs.